Stochastic Molecular Reaction Queueing Network Modeling for In Vitro Transcription Process: IVT Process and Reaction Network

 \item [(4)] \textbf{T7 RNAP, DNA template, and NTPs:} The concentrations of these elements are critical as they serve as key raw materials to support the RNA synthesis process.
-Insufficient concentrations and inappropriate proportions of these key components can result in low yields and poor quality of RNA product.
+Insufficient concentrations and inappropriate proportions of these key components can result in low yield and poor quality of RNA product.
 Therefore, it is essential to carefully control and maintain the concentrations of DNA template, T7 RNAP, and NTPs during the IVT process. \end{itemize}

 To ensure consistent RNA product quality attributes and improved yield, monitoring and regulating the CPPs in the IVT process is essential.
-For instance, the pH level, influenced by hydrogen generation, affects enzyme binding to DNA template, enzyme activity, and RNA degradation rate; see Figure~\ref{fig:regulatory_networks}.
+For instance, the pH level, influenced by hydrogen generation, affects enzyme binding to DNA template, enzyme activity, and RNA degradation rate; see the reaction network illustration in Figure~\ref{fig:regulatory_networks}.
 Similarly, while magnesium plays a critical role in promoting RNA synthesis, the generation of PPi can reduce the free $\mbox{Mg}^{2+}$ concentration and inhibit RNA synthesis.
-The control strategies, such as hybrid model-based reinforcement learning \cite{zheng2021policy}, can support \textit{end-to-end IVT process control} so that these CPPs are optimized accounting for complex interactions and long-term effects.
+The control strategies, such as mechanistic hybrid model-based reinforcement learning \cite{zheng2021policy}, can support \textit{end-to-end IVT process control} so that these CPPs are optimized accounting for complex interactions and long-term effects.